 If you’re looking to take your fitness to the next level LES MILLS SPRINT will make it happen.
 There are no complex moves to master and you manage your own resistance, so it’s a great workout for anyone who is new to HIIT.
 And because it’s low-impact it’s a particularly good option for anyone suffering injury.

 It’s not called a calorie killer for nothing.
-In a 30-minute LES MILLS SPRINT workout out you can expect to burn around 450 calories* – and the calorie burn continues long after the workout wraps up.
-LES MILLS SPRINT stimulates excess post-exercise oxygen consumption (EPOC) which means, depending on how hard you pedal, you will continue burning calories for up to nine hours after your workout ends.
+In a 30-minute LES MILLS SPRINT workout out you can expect to burn an average of 290 calories* – and the calorie burn continues long after the workout wraps up.
+LES MILLS SPRINT stimulates excess post-exercise oxygen consumption which means, depending on how hard you pedal, you will continue burning calories beyond the end of the workout.

 Prepare for periods of powerful pedaling followed by complete “catch your breath” rest.
 The focus mixes between sprinting, power training and strength building.
 Sprinting is where the tension is light but it’s heavy enough that you don’t bounce in your seat.
 Power training is when you pedal fast but with a tension that is challenging.
 And strength training is when the tension is so heavy that it slows your legs and eventually you need to stand.

 Does LES MILLS SPRINT really get results?